TinkerersLab-IITGN/ROS-Robot-Operating-System/docs/WSL.md

 ## **Step 3: Download the Linux kernel update package**

-Download the latest package from here: [WSL2 Linux kernel update package for x64 machines](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi)
+> **If you haven't downloaded the WSL2 Linux kernel update package mentioned 1st in the Download section**: Download it from here: [WSL2 Linux kernel update package for x64 machines](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi).

-Run the update package downloaded in the previous step.
+Run the WSL2 Linux kernel update package mentioned 1st in the **Download** section.

 (Double-click to run - you will be prompted for elevated permissions, select ‘yes’ to approve this installation.)

 ## **Step 4: Set WSL 2 as your default version**